 Local and National Funding Sources for Church Accessibility Projects

-Although securing funding for accessibility projects like installing elevators in churches can be challenging, you can tap into a variety of local and national grants tailored for these efforts.
+Although securing funding for accessibility projects like installing elevators in churches can be challenging, there are numerous local, national, and federal grants designed to support these initiatives.

-Additionally, the National Lottery Heritage Fund and the ADA National Network offer grants to help churches integrate assistive technologies and upgrade access for all.
+On a broader scale, Community Development Block Grants (CDBG) and other federal grants help communities improve public space accessibility, ensuring inclusivity for all.
+Meanwhile, the National Lottery Heritage Fund and the ADA National Network offer resources to integrate assistive technologies and upgrade church facilities.

 Understanding VAT Relief and Equality Act Compliance for Accessibility